Revolutionary-Games/Thrive/doc/setup_instructions.md

 or other csproj or .cs files missing), first try initializing and updating git submodules and building again.

+If you get errors from any files in the Scripts folder, for example `Thrive\Scripts\Program.cs`, then you likely have an outdated version of the submodules.
+Running the above submodule update command should fix these kind of errors as well.

 ### Troubleshooting regarding Godot automatically breaking

 Godot sometimes likes to break your files for no reason.
 If you keep